 Stamp Them All

-Those were a few ways for you to add a timestamp to your photos on Android.
+Those were a few ways to tell you how to add the date and timestamp to your photos on Android phones.
 This feature is especially helpful when you want to remember a special event or if you have a habit of sharing old pictures and don’t want to confuse your followers.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.